ManiKumarB/Price-Tracker/README.md

 ```bash
 python Table Creation.py
 ```
-For storing subscribed users to send alerts when price drops
+It creates RegisteredUsers.db file for storing subscribed users to send alerts when price drops

 ## Second step
 To run the program